saavedra/arduino-morse/README.md

-Basic arduino project, takes a message in and transmit it in morse code through the built in LED.
+An arduino project to convert text to morse code and output it through LED.